heathsc/gemBS/README.md

 Changelog:
 ----------

-    3.3.2 Fix error where header line for wig files could be omitted 3.3.2 Fix generation of non_cpg files
+    3.3.3 Remove legacy pathway for config files with no header line (fix issue 'error in gemBS index #65) 3.3.2 Fix error where header line for wig files could be omitted 3.3.2 Fix generation of non_cpg files
     3.3.1 Fix Attribute error bug due to not checking if conversion is a list